ROBelgium/VLPGreenland/fig1/README.md

 ![Fig1](f1.png)

-This folder contains the information required to reproduce subplots Fig. 1E-G in the manuscript.
+This folder contains the information required to reproduce Figure 1 in the manuscript.

 `C\`: Tsunami propagation model